 The Bottom Line

 Refinancing your mortgage can be a great strategy for your long-term financial health.
 But, before making this decision, it’s important to do your research.
-Be sure you shop multiple lenders and compare refinance offers.
-Use Ratehub.ca’s mortgage refinance calculator to see if a mortgage refinance is right for you.
+Be sure you compare rates from multiple lenders and compare refinance offers.
+Ratehub.ca’s mortgage refinance calculator automatically considers the cost of refinancing your mortgage with mortgage rate deals available today, making it simple to decide if a mortgage refinance is right for you.

 - Tips for mortgage renewal time